Christina Weiss Lurie

 Christina Weiss Lurie is a Mexican-American documentary producer, philanthropist and minority owner of the NFL’s Philadelphia Eagles.
-She has co-founded three independent film companies—Vox3 Films, Tango Pictures, and Screen Pass Pictures—the last of which, with Jeffrey Lurie, was company through which Weiss Lurie has shared in two Academy Awrds for documentaries (Inside Job, a 2010 documentary feature, and Inocente, a 2012 documentary short.).
-While with the Eagles front office, Weiss Lurie founded the Eagles Youth Partnership, which grew to become the Eagles Charitable Foundation (in 2016), of which she served as President until at least April 2018.
+She has co-founded three independent film companies—Vox3 Films, Tango Pictures, and Screen Pass Pictures—the last of which, with Jeffrey Lurie, was the company through which Weiss Lurie has shared in two Academy Awrds for documentaries (Inside Job, a 2010 documentary feature, and Inocente, a 2012 documentary short.).
+While with the Eagles front office, Weiss Lurie founded the Eagles Youth Partnership, which grew to become the Eagles Charitable Foundation (in 2016), of which she served as president until at least April 2018.

 Early life and education

 Lurie was born to a secular Jewish family in Mexico City, the daughter of Lisa and Stanley A. Weiss.
 Weiss Lurie holds both United States and Mexican citizenship.
 She has one brother, Anthony.
 She moved to London at the age of ten.
 She attended and graduated from Yale University with a double major in theater and history of art.
 She then continued her study at the Webber Douglas Academy of Dramatic Art in England, where she dropped out to "discover the world."